wandb/docs/docs/guides/launch/walkthrough.md

 # Walkthrough

-This guide will walk you through how to setup of the fundamental components W&B launch:  **launch jobs**, **launch queue**, and **launch agents**.
-By the end of this walkthrough you will:
+This guide will walk you through how to setup the fundamental components W&B launch:  **launch jobs**, **launch queue**, and **launch agents**.
+By the end of this walkthrough, you will:

 1. Create a launch job that trains a neural network.
 2. Create a launch queue that is used to submit jobs for execution on your local machine.
 3. Create a launch agent that polls the queue and executes launch with Docker.

 :::note
-The steps outlined on this page are designed to run on your local machine with Docker.
+The walkthrough outlined on this page is designed to run on your local machine with Docker.
 :::

 ## Before you get started